 A strong variable compensation plan can be the engine that drives performance, retention, and revenue growth.
 Whether it’s commissions for your sales team, bonuses for marketing, or profit-sharing for company-wide motivation, well-designed variable pay structures align incentives with business outcomes.
+Variable compensation is part of the broader incentive compensation system, alongside commissions, bonuses, SPIFs, OTE-based payouts, KPI incentives, and other performance-linked pay.

 Variable compensation - also known as variable pay - is the portion of an employee’s total earnings that is performance-based.
 Unlike fixed salary, it fluctuates depending on results and can take the form of: